Godhart/hass-lights-control/README.md

 If it's time for automatic switch off but notification is configured for that light then LightsControl performs notification action before switching lights off so you may notice it.

-After notification were made and before lights would be turned off any switch's click event for this light or sensor trigger will toggle lights back into on state.
+After notification were made and before lights would be turned off any switch button's event for this light (except those with empty 'lights_on' list )or sensor trigger will toggle lights back into ON state.
 Next switch off time would depend on event's switch off timeout.

 > NOTE: if you have bi-stable switches with on/off state, not click switches, then switch flicking (ON->OFF->ON) would make lights flash as you do that if you don't set inertial delay for switch OFF state automation